Bruce Welch

-Bruce Welch is an English guitarist, songwriter, producer, singer and businessman best known as a founding member of the Shadows.
-Most recently Bruce married Jilly Hamilton on September 12, 2024 in a private family service in Richmond.
+Bruce Welch (born Bruce Cripps; 2 November 1941) is an English guitarist, songwriter, producer, singer and businessman best known as a founding member of the Shadows.

 Early life

 Bruce Welch was born in Bognor Regis in 1941.
 His parents (Stan Cripps and Grace Welch) moved him to 15 Broadwood View, Chester-le-Street, County Durham shortly after.
 Welch's mother died when he was aged six, and he grew up with his Aunt Sadie.

 The Shadows

 After learning to play the guitar, he formed a Tyneside skiffle band called the Railroaders when he was fourteen.
 His Rutherford Grammar School friend Brian Rankin (later to be known as Hank Marvin) joined the group, and they travelled to London in 1958 for the final of a talent competition.
 Although they did not win, they joined with members of other entrant bands and formed the Five Chesternuts with Pete Chester (born 1942), son of comedian Charlie Chester, on drums.

 Upon moving to London, Bruce Welch and Hank Marvin briefly operated as the Geordie Boys before enlisting in an outfit called the Drifters.
 In September 1958, Welch and Marvin joined the Drifters, later to become the Shadows, as Cliff Richard's backing band.
 As well as success with the Shadows, Welch acted as producer for (among others) Richard and songwriter for his ex-fiancée, Olivia Newton-John.
 He also released a solo single, "Please Mr. Please", which was not commercially successful, though the song has been recorded by several other recording artists (most notably Newton-John, who would take it into the top 10 of the US pop and country charts in 1975).

 Welch wrote several number 1 hit singles for Richard and for the Shadows.
 Among tunes or songs written or co-written by Welch are the Shadows' hits "Foot Tapper", "Theme for Young Lovers", and "The Rise and Fall of Flingel Bunt", Marvin Welch & Farrar's "Faithful" and "My Home Town", and Cliff Richard hits "Please Don't Tease", "In the Country", "Summer Holiday", "I Love You" and "I Could Easily Fall (In Love with You)".